 Answer A is wrong.
 A damaged or missing return spring will keep the shoes from returning to rest correctly.

 Answer B is wrong.
 A binding or misadjusted parking brake cable can prevent application and release.

 Answer C is correct.
 Both technicians are correct.

 Answer D is wrong.
 You'll also find that many strut bars have star adjusters incorporated.
-It's important to keep these systems adjusted to maintain proper parking brake tension and operation.
+Adjusting these systems to maintain proper parking brake tension and operation is important.